YodasMyDad/ZauberCMS/ReadMe.md

-﻿# ZauberCMS
+﻿# ZauberCMS - The Blazor CMS

-ZauberCMS is a fully featured CMS built in .NET 9.
-The CMS is inspired by Umbraco, but much faster and easier to extend.
+ZauberCMS is a fully featured CMS built in .NET 10.
+The CMS is inspired by Umbraco but built entirely in Blazor.

-I built this CMS to allow .NET developers to continue building websites just as they always have - with traditional .NET MVC - while also offering a modern, highly customizable, interactive CMS editing experience powered by Blazor.
+**Front End (Your website):** Fast static server-side rendering (static SSR) with the ability to add Blazor components for interactivity (As recommended by MS) using @rendermode, or use your favourite JS framework (Vue, AlpineJS etc...)

+**Admin (Manage Website):** Built entirely with InteractiveServer and using Radzen components for the main UI.

 The goal is simple: a CMS that’s simple, super easy to extend, highly modular, and doesn’t require learning a verbose front-end framework or dealing with complex build tools.
 With Blazor, customization is quick, straightforward and very .NET friendly.

-✅ ASP.NET MVC
+✅ Built With Blazor
-✅ Visual Page Editor (Block List Editor)
+✅ Visual Page Builder & Editor (Optional)
+✅ Manage Media
 ✅ Custom Languages
 ✅ Multi Sites
 ✅ SEO Features Built In
 ✅ Private Members Sections (Role Based)
-✅ Radzen Blazor Components
 ✅ Highly Customizable
 ✅ Full Documentation